Portmanteau – Definition, Meaning & Examples

 Functions

-Portmanteaus can be found everywhere you go and are becoming more and more popular in contemporary English.
+Portmanteaus can be found everywhere you go and are becoming increasingly popular in contemporary English.
 Occasionally, they are used as synonyms for compound words.
-However, compound words combine whole words to form a new term, while portmanteaus blend parts of words to create a single new word with a combined meaning.
-They serve several essential functions in language, enhancing communication by making it more concise and creative, and can function as nouns and adjectives describing a blend.
-They serve the following functions:
+However, compound words combine whole words to form a new term, while portmanteaus blend parts of words to create a single, new word with a combined meaning.
+They serve several essential functions in language, enhancing communication by making it more concise and innovative, and can function as nouns and adjectives describing a blend.
+This tool serves the following functions:

 These words are considered efficient as they condense complex ideas into an easily understandable term.